-Funds Available and Anticipated Number of Awards: CDC/NCIPC intends to commit approximately up to \$700,000 in FY 2025 to fund up one (1) application, pending the availability of funds.
-Awards issued under this NOFO are contingent upon availability of funds and a sufficient number of meritorious applications.
+Funds Available and Anticipated Number of Awards

+NCIPC intends to commit up to \$600,000 (direct and indirect costs) in FY2025 to support up to four applications for this NOFO.
+The total funding and number of awards is contingent upon availability of funds and a sufficient number of meritorious applications.

-Budget and Period of Performance:
+Budget and Period of Performance

-The maximum award amount will be \$700,000 per award for the first 12-month budget period.
+The maximum award amount will be \$150,000 per award for the first 12-month budget period.
 This includes both direct and indirect costs.
+Indirect costs for this award are limited to 8% of the Modified Total Direct Cost.

-An applicant may request a period of performance of up to four (4) years.
-The maximum total project funding amount is \$2,800,000 (including both direct and indirect costs) over the expected period of performance, with a maximum of \$700,000 per award per year.
-The period of performance for this award is expected to run from 9/30/2025 to 9/29/2029.
+Applicants may request a period of performance of up to 3 years.
+The maximum total project funding is \$450,000 (direct and indirect) per award over the 3-year period of performance, with a maximum of \$150,000 per award year.
+The period of performance is expected to be 09/30/2025 to 09/29/2028.
+The total award will depend upon the project quality, duration, and cost proposed.

-Application Research Strategy Length: Page limits for the Research Strategy are clearly specified in Section IV.
+Application Research Strategy Length

+Page limits for the Research Strategy are clearly specified in Section IV.
 Application and Submission Information of this announcement.